vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 // or import { createI18nMessage } from '@vuelidate/validators'
 const { createI18nMessage } = validators

-// extract the `t` helper
-const { t } = i18n.global || i18n // this should work for both Vue 2 and Vue 3 versions of vue-i18n
+// extract the `t` helper, should work for both Vue 2 and Vue 3 versions of vue-i18n const { t } = i18n.global || i18n

-// create your i18n message instance
-const withI18nMessage = createI18nMessage({ t })
+// pass `t` and create your i18n message instance const withI18nMessage = createI18nMessage({ t })

 // wrap each validator.
 export const required = withI18nMessage(validators.required)
-// validators that expect a parameter should have `true` passed as a second parameter, to annotate they should be wrapped export const minLength = withI18nMessage(validators.minLength, true)
+// validators that expect a parameter should have `{ withArguments: true }` passed as a second parameter, to annotate they should be wrapped export const minLength = withI18nMessage(validators.minLength, { withArguments: true })
-// or you can provide the param at definition export const maxLength = withI18nMessage(validators.maxLength(10))
+// or you can provide the param at definition, statically export const maxLength = withI18nMessage(validators.maxLength(10))
 ```